 “With the move to architectural space design, interior design and exterior design space, we are seeing combinations of products including rough wrap stuff,” he adds.

-3M’s Place says he prefers a luster overlaminate because sometimes when applying rough surface wrap, banding can occur.
-That happens when it is put on with light or uneven pressure or there are speed variations.
+Place says he prefers a luster overlaminate because sometimes, when applying a rough surface wrap, banding can occur.
+Banding can happen when the wrap is put on with light or uneven pressure or with speed variations.
 It can make the gloss level of the material higher from one pass to the other.
-By switching to a luster overlaminate, “your gloss level is already being reduced slightly before you started application,” says Place.
+By switching to a luster overlaminate, “your gloss level is already being reduced slightly before you start application,” explains Place.
 “So if some variation would cause gloss banding, it is not going to be quite as pronounced with the luster.”

-To apply rough surface wraps, a shop will need a heat gun capable of achieving 1000 degrees Fahrenheit.
+To apply rough surface wraps, a shop needs a heat gun capable of achieving 1,000 F.

-“That may not be the actual temperature at the film surface during application, but the gun itself needs to reach 1000 degrees Fahrenheit as the recommended temperature for the application,” he says.
-3M also offers a textured surface applicator that attaches to the heat gun.
-It is two handed which makes it more comfortable to use for the installer.
+“That may not be the actual temperature at the film surface during application, but the gun itself needs to reach 1,000 degrees Fahrenheit as the recommended temperature for the application,” Place says.